 • Mop floors, moving from the living spaces to the kitchen, ending with the bathrooms.

 • Coat toilet bowls with a cleaner.
-Scrub down sinks and shower/tub using a multi-surface antibacterial disinfectant spray.
+Scrub down sinks, the shower, and the tub using a multi-surface antibacterial disinfectant spray.
 Use a glass cleaner on mirrors and faucets for extra shine.

 Improve your curb appeal